OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/08-Fingerprint_Web_Application_Framework.md

 #### HTML Source Code

 This technique is based on finding certain patterns in the HTML page source code.
 Often one can find a lot of information which helps a tester to recognize a specific web framework.
 One of the common markers are HTML comments that directly lead to framework disclosure.
-More often certain framework-specific paths can be found, i.e. links to framework-specific css and/or JS folders.
+More often certain framework-specific paths can be found, i.e. links to framework-specific CSS and/or JS folders.
 Finally, specific script variables might also point to a certain framework.

 From the screenshot below one can easily learn the used framework and its version by the mentioned markers.
 The comment, specific paths and script variables can all help an attacker to quickly determine an instance of ZK framework.